Easily Switch Between Product Types

 • In OverlayFS mode, the pod container space is not limited by default.

-Figure 4 Maximum number of pods
+Figure 4 Configuring the maximum number of pods during node creation

-For nodes that support basesize, when Device Mapper is used, although you can limit the size of the /home directory of a single container (to 10 GB by default), all containers on the node still share the thin pool of the node for storage.
+For nodes that support basesize, when Device Mapper is used, although you can limit the size of the /home directory of a single container (to 10 GiB by default), all containers on the node still share the thin pool of the node for storage.
 They are not completely isolated.
 When the sum of the thin pool space used by certain containers reaches the upper limit, other containers cannot run properly.

 In addition, after a file is deleted in the /home directory of the container, the thin pool space occupied by the file is not released immediately.
-Therefore, even if basesize is set to 10 GB, the thin pool space occupied by files keeps increasing until 10 GB when files are created in the container.
+Therefore, even if basesize is set to 10 GiB, the thin pool space occupied by files keeps increasing until 10 GiB when files are created in the container.
 The space released after file deletion will be reused but after a while.
 If the number of containers on the node multiplied by basesize is greater than the thin pool space size of the node, there is a possibility that the thin pool space has been used up.

 Mapping Between OS and Container Storage Rootfs